a-ram-1/cbb-750-final/index.md

 ave a few options:

 1. Use Word2Vec
-	a.
-Our goal is to classify at the document level.
+	* Our goal is to classify at the document level.
 Word2Vec will provide one vector of standard length per word.
 Each document will contain a list of vectors (of standard length).
 However, the length of the list will vary depending on the length of the document and its resulting tokens.
 Therefore, this method produces a unique dataframe per document.
 While each data frame will contain the same number of columns, it will not contain the same number of rows.
 Longer documents will have dataframes with more rows.
-	b.
-One method to handle this is summing over all rows per column to convert the unstandardized 2D matrix to a 1D vector of standard shape per document.
+	* One method to handle this is summing over all rows per column to convert the unstandardized 2D matrix to a 1D vector of standard shape per document.
 However, the summation and data aggregation may result in
 2. Use CountVectorizer
-	a.
-Our documents are very long and contained several thousand tokens per document.
+	* Our documents are very long and contained several thousand tokens per document.
 Therefore, we would either have to run this method and incur data loss (cutting low-frequency tokens), or run with bulkier data and pass the computational pattern-finding steps to the classifier, instead of running them earlier in the vectorization step.
 3. Try a new approach: Doc2Vec [13]
-	a.
-Doc2Vec is the same model with the same two architecture options (Continuous Bag of Words and SkipGram; retitled Paragraph Vector Distributed Memory and Paragraph Vector Distributed Bag of Words, respectively).
+	* Doc2Vec is the same model with the same two architecture options (Continuous Bag of Words and SkipGram; retitled Paragraph Vector Distributed Memory and Paragraph Vector Distributed Bag of Words, respectively).
 Doc2Vec was made by the same researchers who developed Word2Vec, but it was designed to operate at a different level of hierarchical text data.
 If we consider the top tier of text data to be the corpus, the next level is documents, followed by paragraphs, sentences, and words.
 Where Word2Vec (with either architecture) operates at the word level, Doc2Vec operates at the document level, and removes the summing and aggregation steps outlined in bullet 1b.
-	b.
-Some studies demonstrate this approach to have greater accuracy in classification than aggregating over multiple Word2Vec vectors.
+	* Some studies demonstrate this approach to have greater accuracy in classification than aggregating over multiple Word2Vec vectors.
 [14]

 We elected to run the Bag of Words architecture (retitled Paragraph Vector Distributed Memory) at the document level.